-Pearling in Fiji and the Pacific owes a lot to two Japanese gentlemen, Mr Tokito and Mr Wada, who arrived in the 1960’s to set up a pearl farm near Fiji’s former capital Ovalau on the island of Levuka.
-Wada, a pearl technician by trade, left shortly after for French Polynesia where he was instrumental in starting the first black pearl farm, whilst Tokito remained in Fiji where his family still farm pearls to this day.
+Pearling in Fiji and the Pacific owes a lot to two Japanese gentlemen, Tokito and Wada, who arrived in the 1960’s to set up Fiji’s first pearl farm near the former capital Ovalau on the island of Levuka.
+Wada, a pearl technician by trade, left shortly after to French Polynesia and was instrumental in establishing the first black pearl farm.
+Tokito continued to farm pearls at different locations around Fiji with limited success.

 Almost four decades later marine biologist, Justin Hunter, returned from studying and working for a family owned shellfish company, Taylor Shellfish in the United States to his hometown of Savusavu in Northern Fiji to embark on an exciting new venture.
 A first generation pearl farmer, J. Hunter Pearls Fiji was established 1n 1999.

 A perfect partnership between Man & Nature.